 Communication is important as a means of disseminating information.
 As a town with two postal addresses and zip codes, both out of town, a common means of communication is not easily obtainable.
-With the advent of cable television, utilization of the public access channel will facilitate direct communication about town activities, programs, and events.

 Education and the Hermon School system is an important issue in town.
 There is considerable pride in the effort made by residents of Hermon in support of the School Department.
-As Hermon continues to grow the new High School will act as a symbol of Hermon's progress into the twenty-first century.
-While the state pays for a substantial part of the cost of the school construction, Hermon will also need to repay the long term debt.
+As Hermon continues to grow the High School will act as a symbol of Hermon's progress into the twenty-first century.
+While the state paid for a substantial part of the cost of the school construction, Hermon will also need to repay long term debt associated with future expansions.